Convergence of adaptive stochastic collocation with finite elements: Introduction

 The remainder of this work is organized as follows: We present the model problem in Section~\ref{sec:model} and describe the adaptive algorithm in Section~\ref{sec:def_adaptive_algo}.
-In Section~\ref{sec:paramconv}, we prove convergence of the adaptive algorithm for the pure parameter enrichment problem (i.e., the problem considered in~\cite{guignard2018posteriori}), and Section~\ref{sec:conv_fully_discr_algo} proves the convergence of the full adaptive algorithm including spatial adaptivity.
-A final Section~\ref{sec:numerics} presents a numerical experiment.
+In Section~\ref{sec:paramconv}, we prove convergence of the adaptive algorithm for the pure parameter enrichment problem (i.e., the problem considered in~\cite{guignard2018posteriori}), and Section~\ref{sec:conv_fully_discr_algo} proves the convergence of the full adaptive algorithm including spatial adaptivity (with one adaptive mesh per collocation point or one global adaptive mesh).
+Section~\ref{sec:numerics} presents some numerical experiments and in the final section, we draw some conclusions.